 I’m ready to purchase my IFSA membership.

-Both adult and junior athletes must purchase an IFSA Membership to compete in sanctioned events in North America.
+Coaches, juniors, and FWQ adult athletes must purchase an annual IFSA Membership to compete in sanctioned events in North America.
 Once a member, you can sign up for events with your username and password.
-As you compete, you'll rack up points and climb the Freeride rankings.
+As you compete, you'll rack up points against riders within your division.